 When do You need a Team?

 First things first.

 It is sufficient and indeed efficient, when You are working on complicated things with a group of people.
-You do that (instinctively?) by sharing tasks and divide them into domains of responsibility.
+You do that – instinctively or intuitively?
+You deal with it by sharing tasks and divide them into domains of responsibility.
 That works fine and made several organizations really big the last 100 years.

-But there is the point, where You experience that the request of one will have an impact on the request of the others, You interviewed before.
+But there is the point, where You experience, the request of one will have an impact on the request of the others, You interviewed before.
 Now, You get an idea of complexity.